 - I’m targeting $12ish/hr as a starting wage.
 But if you come with a great attitude you’ll most likely get an early review.

-A friend of mine does sandblasting for another company, these are some of his pics (just to give you a better idea of the work).Apply for a similar job
+A friend of mine does sandblasting for another company, these are some of his pics (just to give you a better idea of the work).Register now to learn about jobs like this

 327 Niagara Street